hemajv/katacoda-scenarios/pad-sarima/02-accessing-the-web-console.md

 Once you have logged in, you should be shown the list of projects you have access to.
 A project called ``myproject`` has already been created for you to use in this workshop.

 In this project you should be able to see a Jupyter Deployment.
+Once the pod is ready, you can login to the Jupyter environment.

 ![Web Console Project](./assets/03-openshift-console-page.png)